Kennedy Space Center Tickets: Helpful Info for a Successful Visit

 We have two additional pieces of advice and FYis for Kennedy Space Center:

-- We recommend downloading the Kennedy Space Center official guide app!
-It was really helpful when we were navigating the huge complex, and it was better than wasting a paper map or attempting to find the paper map somewhere in my purse when we wanted it.
+• We recommend downloading the Kennedy Space Center official guide app!
+It was really helpful when navigating the huge complex, and it was better than wasting a paper map or attempting to find it somewhere in my purse when we wanted it.

 We have the BEST recommendation for space lovers: a SPACE-themed hotel!
 Don't worry if you're an adult who doesn't want space in your face all the time.
 The space theme is very tastefully done.